TheDeathlyCow/tns-bot/README.md

 To see your own personal QOTD points, use the command `.tns points`.

 ## The Game
 To start *The Game* in a channel, use the command `.tns thegame [#optionl-channel]`.
-This will start *The Game* in the specified channel (or the current channel if no channel is specified).
+This will start *The Game* in the specified channel (or the current channel if no channel is specified). *The Game* will only stop when the bot goes offline.